 To help the customer with a solution, we agreed to build a new delivery model.
 In this model, we'd do the following:

-- Build and deliver a simplified master configuration.
+- Build and deliver a simplified primary configuration.

 - Replace environment-specific hard-coded values with variables.